Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Forensics Adapter++

 \section{Forensics Adapter++}

 The original Forensics Adapter is designed to operate exclusively on the visual modality.
 Note that CLIP is inherently versatile, supporting both visual and textual modalities.
-This naturally raises the question: \textit{Can the forensic adapter also benefit from the text modality?}
+This naturally raises the question: \textit{Can {Forensics Adapter} also benefit from the text modality?}